-As shown in FIG. 5, the device 10 initially determines whether the area code and exchange digits known are in a special category in step 168 such as 911, 411, 800, or 900 numbers.
+As shown in FIG. 5, the device 10 initially determines whether the area code and exchange digits known are in a special category in step 168 such as 911, 411, 800, or then the display controller 70 displays a new date and 10 900 numbers.
 If the dial routine is a special number, the telephone signal is flagged in step 170 and returned to the main routine where further digits such as the last four digits of the phone number are obtained and received in step 174.
-The digits are saved in step 176 and the dialing is completed in step 178.
+The digits are saved in step 176 and 15 the dialing is completed in step 178.
 The number is then dialed in step 180 and the device routes into the passive or sleep mode and the call completed.
 If the dialing is not complete, then the get digit routine is repeated until all digits from the telephone number are obtained.